"I can hold my breath.

 "Please, to brainy for you?
 Says the girl who graduated from high school a year early".
 He said and I whined at that comment.

 "Shut up".
 I said just as the door opened and our professor walked in. he looked over at us stunned.

 "What are you two doing in here?"

-“Don’t look at me professor, she was in here first”.
-Caleb said and I smacked his chest lightly making him wince and he poked my ribs making me gasp in pain.
-Caleb’s eyes widened to the point that resembled saucers.
-“Shit Soph, I’m so sorry”.
+"Don't look at me professor, she was in here first".
+Caleb said and I smacked his chest lightly making him poke my ribs in retaliation.
+My eyes water and I gasp in pain.
+Caleb's eyes widened to the point that resembled saucers.
+"Shit Soph, I'm so sorry".
 He grabbed my hand, squeezing soothingly.